 Note: Joiner can join only two source system , if we need to join N sources then we need to use N-1 Joiner to join them.

-- Active /Passive : Joiner Transformation is a Active transformation as it also enable filter rows based on join condition and join type
+- Active /Passive : Joiner Transformation is an active transformation as no of output rows changes based on join condition and join type

 - Connected/Unconnected Transformation : Joiner Transformation is a connected Transformation.

 Types of ports in Joiner Transformation:

 - Additionally there is an Master check box which enable you to identify the Master Pipeline and Detail Pipeline

 - Joiner data cache: Joiner always caches the MASTER table.
 We cannot disable caching.
 It builds Index cache and Data Cache based on MASTER table.